fiatcrush/twitter-bot/README.md

 ## Installation

-You will need edit three locations as below before you can use this bot.
-First add your API key data for twitter in file config.js:
+**You will need to edit three locations as below with your own data before use.**

+* 1. First add your API key data for twitter in file config.js:

 ```
 module.exports = {